 Consumers can use the California Board of Pharmacy website to look up a pharmacy and find out if it has a legitimate license.

 Here are some additional tips from the FDA's campaign website:

 Avoid online pharmacies that:

 Would you feel safe buying prescription drugs online?
+Have you before?
 Tell us in the comments.